influxdata/influxdb/docs/profiling.md

 IOx includes a memory heap profile tool as well as a CPU profiler.
 The memory usage tool is based on [heappy](https://github.com/mkmik/heappy)

-Support is is not compiled in by defauly, but must be enabled via the `heappy` feature:
+Support is is not compiled in by default, but must be enabled via the `heappy` feature:

 ```shell
 # Compile and run IOx with heap profiling enabled